 This can reduce your heating and cooling emissions by 15 percent and save you $180 a year.
 During the summer, a setting of 78 degrees Fahrenheit is optimal during the hours you are at home, and 85 degrees when you are away during the day.

 - Eat less meat, especially beef.

 Food accounts for a sizable portion of our emissions.
 If you want to make cuts here, your best option is to reduce your consumption of meat, especially beef.
 That’s because a pound of beef is responsible for some 18 times the emissions of a pound of pasta.
 An average family of four that decides to cut their meat intake in half could avoid roughly three tons of emissions annually.
-Learn more about the effects of your meat choices.

 - Use power strips in your home office and home entertainment center.

 These will curb “phantom loads” and save a surprising amount on your electric bill.
 Keeping your laser printer turned on when not in use could be costing you as much as $130 annually.
-Learn more about power strips and other smart tools for saving energy.

 - Upgrade your refrigerator and air conditioner, especially if they are more than five years old.